 In order to respect all of the safety instructions, the following measures have been adopted:

 - Mandatory face covering (mask and glasses or visor)

 - Respect of a refusal to undergo inspection when risk is high (too many employees present, potential of contamination, etc.)

 CNESST inspectors, whose role is to ensure compliance with the Act respecting occupational health and safety, can intervene in the case of

 - a complaint

 - a serious work accident

-CCQ inspectors are allowed to verify specific measures set out in the COVID-19 Guide – Construction Sites and report situations to the CNESST.
-In short, the CCQ is allowed to verify that
+CCQ inspectors are authorized to verify certain measures presented in the COVID-19 Guide – Construction Sites and report situations to the CNESST.
+In short, the CCQ is authorized to verify that

 - workers have access to